 - Exit as you entered.

-- It can feel good to come into Balasana (Child’s Pose) as a counter pose.
+- It can feel good to come into Balasana (Child’s Pose) for a counter pose.

 Modifications & Variations